eryxcoop/crypto-docs/src/intro_zk/2_arithmetization.md

 The selector $s(x)$ defines whether $A$ or $B$ will be equal to $C$.,

 ## Nothing matters
 Although this two arithmetization strategies (circuits and execution trace) may seem different, note that both just end up being a system of polynomial constraints $R(\vec{x})$.
-This system is sometimes called **R1CS** (Rank one constraint system).
+This system is sometimes called **R1CS** (Rank one constraint system) depending on its form.
 Having these polynomials in $R$ is good, because we need them for our next step: the polynomial commitment scheme.